efarraro/krumit/_abilities/Intimidate.md

 ---
 name: Intimidate
 description: Increase your attack by 2.
 Only usable while you have more health than your opponent
-flavor: "We can do this the easy way, or the hard way.", Bruno mused, cracking his knuckles.
+flavor: "You really want to get into a headbutting competition with a face like mine?", Bruno mused, cracking his neck.
 cost: 4
 image: /images/Intimidate.png
 ---